 Power over Ethernet allows passing electrical power to devices through CAT5 or better twisted-pairs copper cables.
-The main use for PoE is for devices that are far from telecommunications enclosures, where there may be no power outlet available.
+The main use for PoE is for devices that are far from telecommunications enclosures, and where there may be no power outlet available.

-Common PoE powered devices are wireless access points and video cameras.
+Some common PoE powered devices are wireless access points and video cameras.
 If the device supports PoE power (usually as an alternative), installing a local power outlet can then be avoided.
-For that purpose a compatible power injection device must be used, this can be a special Ethernet switch or a dedicated device usually called power injector (images).
+For that purpose, a compatible power injection device must be used, this can be either an Ethernet switch with such feature, or a dedicated device usually named as power injector (images below).